Tiering group benefit programs

 - Addition of Benefits.
 Recently we worked with a company that started with a very basic plan for new employees.
 As they worked longer for the company, the got added benefits.
 For example, they got basic dental for the first 2 years.
 After 2 years, the dental plan included major work and after 5 years, the plan included Orthodontics.

-- Health Spending accounts (HSA).
+- Health Spending Accounts (HSA).
 Health spending accounts have become increasingly popular benefits.
 Health spending accounts make it really easy to tier benefits because you can allocate different amounts of money to different employees.
 In the same example above, employees under 2 years did not get a Health Spending Account.
 After 2 years, they got $300 per year in their Health Spending Account.
 After 5 years, they got $450 per year in their HSA and after 10 years they got $750 per year.

 - Group Retirement Plans.
 When it comes to Group Retirement Plans like Group RRSPs and Pension Plans, the only cost to the employer is the employer contributions into the plan on behalf of the employee (often called matching).
 The matching amount can be easily tiered as well.
-For example, employees with less that 2 years got a 3% match, which means if the employee contributes 3% of their salary, the employer will also match by putting in 3%.
+For example, employees with less than 2 years got a 3% match, which means if the employee contributes 3% of their salary, the employer will also match by putting in 3%.
 After 2 years, the matching might increase to 4% and after 5 years the matching could increase to 5% and after 10 years it might increase again.

 Keep it simple